-Options are derivative instruments, which gives the buyer, the ‘right’ to buy or sell a underlying security at pre-determined price.
+Options are derivative instruments, which gives the buyer, the ‘right’ to buy or sell an underlying security at a pre-determined price.
 This price is called ‘strike price’ of that option.

-The price of option is based upon price of security, time to expiry of option and volatility in the security.
+The price of an option is based upon the price of a security, time to expiry of option and volatility in the security.

 This price in totality is called premium, which is paid by buyer.

 There are various guides and books which describe the concept of pricing of options in more detailed manner.

 This guide is about how you can use options for making money consistently from the stock market.

 Options as instruments came into the picture to provide a way to big traders as the hedge against their portfolio risk.
 When there is big enough trade position in a certain stock or index stocks, then to protect that position there are limited options:

 - You short equivalent value futures.
 This required MTM ( mark to market) margin maintenance in a trading account as well maintaining of future trade position too.
 The upside is that you don’t lose the value of future as the price is not time-dependent.